Making a meaningful contribution

-Regulatory and compliance elements remain a specific focus to ensure the highest level of compliance and professionalism.
-The needs of our clients and responsibility to provide professional and optimal service are key drivers of the training programs.
+Regulatory and compliance elements remain a specific key focus to ensure the highest level of compliance and professionalism.
+Clients’ needs together with responsibility to provide professional and optimal service are key the predominant drivers of the training programs.

-Targets for development remains a key deliverable of management, as determined through individual assessments and employee engagements during the year.
-Specific training needs of all employees is the responsibility of the department heads.
+Targets for development remain a key deliverable for management.
+These are determined through individual assessments and employee engagements throughout the year.
+Specific training needs of employees are the responsibility of the department heads.
 Self-insight, personal and team development remains a focus within the Group, through programs such as holistic thinking style analysis and personality profiling.

-Certain subsidiaries within the Peregrine Group have Enterprise Development agreements in place with black-owned companies as set out below.
-A total of R14.77million was spent with ED partners during the year (2016: R10.8 million).
+Certain subsidiaries within the Peregrine Group have Enterprise Development (ED) agreements in place with black-owned companies as set out below.
+A total of R12.74 million was spent with ED partners during the year (2017: R14.77 million).
 The aim of ED agreements is to align internal processes such as recruiting and event co-ordination through empowering companies with black ownership.
 Peregrine continues to focus on developing procurement partners through such agreements, as well as supporting businesses through procurement initiatives.
-Enterprise development continues to receive focus, with emphasis on building businesses through direct enterprise development.
+ED continues to be a key focus area, with emphasis on building businesses through direct enterprise development.

-Various entities benefited from enterprise development partnerships.
-Longstanding relationships such as that between Legae and Peregrine Securities reflect long-term commitment and beneficial cooperative engagement.
+Various entities have benefited from enterprise development partnerships.
+Longstanding relationships such as the one between Legae Securities and Peregrine Securities reflect such a long-term commitment and beneficial cooperative engagement.